Mary Adams, Instructor

 Choose and read one external source that helps you understand the significance of your image pattern during Shakespeare’s time (note: I will suggest sources for you during your PowerPoint presentation.
 You should use the source(s) I suggest or consult with me before selecting another).
 I may email the source to you, or I may attach it to your graded assignment on Blackboard.

 Hand in your notes on the sources I suggested you use (check your grade for your presentation).
 The notes should deepen your insights into the subject of your paper, and they make cause you to revise your thesis.
-(You can hand in on Blackboard any time before this date)
+(You can hand in on Blackboard any time before this date, but bring them to class on this date)

 Paper due by midnight (Thursday)